This article is about how and why eating at home is the ‘It’ culture now.

 Dimmed lighting, candles, and maybe a curated playlist of lo-fi beats or soft indie tunes.

-Getting meals from restaurants and having food trucks swing by offices and apartments is pretty much standard these days.
+Getting meals from restaurants and having gourmet food trucks swing by offices and apartments is pretty much standard these days.

 You can chill on your bed or couch and dig in!